-COMMENTARY

-A beginner's guide to conducting reproducible research in ecology, evolution, and conservation

-Jesse M. Alston^{1,2}, Jessica A. Rick^{1,3}

-Correspondence

-Jesse Alston, University of Wyoming, 1000 E University Dr., Laramie, WY 82072 Email: jalston@uwyo.edu

-Running headline: Reproducible research

-1Program in Ecology, University of Wyoming, Laramie, WY, USA

-2Department of Zoology and Physiology, University of Wyoming, Laramie, WY, USA

-3Department of Botany, University of Wyoming, Laramie, WY, USA

-ABSTRACT
+1 A Beginner's Guide to Conducting Reproducible 2 Research 3 Jesse M. Alston ^{1,2} and Jessica A. Rick ^{1,3} 4 1 Program in Ecology, University of Wyoming, 1000 E University Dr., Laramie, WY 82072 USA 5 2 Department of Zoology and Physiology, University of Wyoming, 1000 E University Dr., Laramie, WY 6 82072 USA 7 3 Department of Botany, University of Wyoming, 1000 E University Dr., Laramie, WY 82072 USA a Abstract

-- 1. Reproducible research is burgeoning in popularity among scientists worried about the "replication crisis", yet - research in the fields of ecology, evolution, and conservation science remains largely irreproducible. - 4 2.
-In this commentary, we make the case for why all research should be reproducible, explain why research is often - not reproducible, and offer a simple framework that researchers can use to make their research more reproducible. - 6 3.
-Researchers can make their work more reproducible by improving data management practices, writing more ac- - 7 cessible and readable code, and increasing use of the many available platforms for sharing data and code. - 8 4.
-While reproducible research is often associated primarily with a set of advanced tools for sharing data and code, - reproducibility is just as much about solidifying a set of simple work habits that are already widely acknowledged - as best practices for research.
-Increasing the reproducibility of research in ecology, evolution, and conservation - will increase rigor, trustworthiness, and transparency in these fields while benefiting both practitioners of repro- - ducible research and their fellow researchers.
+Reproducible research is widely acknowledged as an important tool for improving science and 9 reducing harm from the "replication crisis", yet research in most fields within biology remains 10 largely irreproducible.
+In this article, we make the case for why all research should be 11 reproducible, explain why research is often not reproducible, and offer a simple framework that 12 researchers can use to make their research more reproducible.
+Researchers can increase the 13 reproducibility of their work by improving data management practices, writing more readable 14 code, and increasing use of the many available platforms for sharing data and code.
+While 15 reproducible research is often associated with a set of advanced tools for sharing data and code, 16 reproducibility is just as much about maintaining work habits that are already widely 17 acknowledged as best practices for research.
+Increasing reproducibility will increase rigor, 18 trustworthiness, and transparency while benefiting both practitioners of reproducible research and 19 their fellow researchers.
+20